Mediumship: 4 Steps to Spirit Communication

 - I leave you with all the love from spirit

-Me?
-I gently start winding down a few minutes before the end of our session and let people know that our session feels complete.
-Then, I ask them if they feel complete as well.
+I start winding down a few minutes before the end of my readings and let people know that our session feels complete.
+Then, I ask if they feel complete as well or have any final thoughts.

-When the session is over, I remind people to drink a lot of water and usually (because I like to talk!) we take a few minutes making general chit-chat.
-For me, that feels really good in my heart :)
+Last, I remind people to drink a lot of water and usually (because I like to talk!) take a few minutes making general chit-chat.
+For me, this feels really good in my heart.

-I hope you find the CERT method helpful, and that it takes your mediumship from chaos to clear!
+I hope you find the CERT method helpful, and that it helps organize your mediumship.